 - Repeat steps 6 to 8, making the pleats, smoothening and adjusting as you go.

 - Continue this process until you get to the end of the fabric.

 - Finish off by tying the two ends of the fabrics to secure the Gele and keep it from loosing.

 - Use some pins to hold down any loose or hanging fabric, and you’ll have the finished look – your INFINITY GELE neatly done.
 You’ll be wondering how all your 6 yards fabric shrunk into all those layers of pleats.

-How to Rock Infinity Pleats Ankara Gele with Lace Wrapper and Blouse
+How to Rock Infinity Pleats Ankara Gele Style with a Lace Blouse and Wrapper Attire

 You probably were wondering how to rock this ankara infinity pleated Gele?
 You think it would only look good when worn with ankara, right?
 Wrong!
 I bet you didn’t know it would look good on lace blouse and wrapper.
 Mrs. Nkechi of NHN Couture always knows how to rock any complex, new trend and you can get inspired from how she combines it below.